-Gorge on Istria’s gorgeous gourmet cuisine as you cycle this glorious peninsula.
+Gorge on Istria’s delicious wines as you cycle this glorious peninsula

 The coast of Croatia is where you will find most of the action, with the cities of Dubrovnik, Split, Hvar, and Pula containing some of the most enchanting sites of any city along the Mediterranean coastline.
 Some of the best preserved Roman and Greek ruins can be found among the winding ancient city streets.
 Cool cafes line the shores and affordable accommodation is plentiful, making Croatia one of the best travel locations in Europe.
 Yes, you can find the glitz and glamour most are accustomed to finding in exotic sea-side locations like the Amalfi Coast in Italy; places like Hvar with its cocktail bars and Hollywood celebrities have long since been a global destination for the rich and famous.
 However, in true Croatian fashion, there are top-tier locations for half the price if you’re willing to step a street or town over.
 Pula has some of the best Roman ruins that you will find anywhere, and the city is pleasantly situated on the southern tip of the Istrian Peninsula, making it the perfect jumping-off point to explore the hilltop villages and wineries of the north.